-Charleston’s plantations are some of the area’s biggest attraction at Halloween.
+Charleston’s plantations are some of the area’s biggest attractions at Halloween.
 Most of the plantations are decorated for the holiday and offer a variety of themed activities for both children and adults.

 Magnolia Plantation runs a family fright night in the weeks leading up to Halloween.
-Included in the $10 admission are haunted train rides, a hay maze, face painting and a costume contest.
+Included in the $10 admission are haunted train rides, a hay maze, face painting, a costume contest and other Halloween treats.
+It’s fun for the whole family!
 Magnolia prides itself on offering fun that everyone in the family can enjoy — including little ones.

 Battery Carriage House Inn

 Want to spend an entire haunted night on Halloween in Charleston

 While some visitors prefer to be terrified for a few hours, others crave the promise of getting creeped out for an entire night.
 If you want a more “authentic” spooky experience, why not stay at a haunted hotel for a night or two?

 Charleston is known for its haunted hotels, and none is scarier than the Battery Carriage House Inn.
 This historic inn attracts guests year-round for its quaint architecture and convenient location.
 Yet if you’re looking for some extra entertainment, you’ll want to stay for the ghosts.